Frequently asked questions regarding the Pediatric Residency Program at Goryeb Children’s Hospital:

 Is there funding for educational expenses?

 Yes.
 Residents receive $500 for year one and $1,000 for each subsequent year of training.
 This money can be used for books, educational tools, board review courses or materials, attendance at conferences and dues for professional memberships.
-Twenty percent of a resident's educational fund may be utilized towards wellness activities at the Atlantic Health System’s Chambers Center for Well-Being.
-This includes massages, cooking classes, yoga, nutritional counseling and fitness workouts.
+Twenty percent of a resident's educational fund may be utilized towards wellness activities including massages, cooking classes, yoga, nutritional counseling and wellness apps.

 Is there funding for research presentations?